-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RRBI."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "RRBI."

 Transfer Agent and Registrar

 Computershare Trust Company, N.A. serves as our transfer agent and registrar.

 SHARES ELIGIBLE FOR FUTURE SALE

 Actual or anticipated issuances or sales of substantial amounts of our common stock following this offering could cause the market price of our common stock to decline significantly and make it more difficult for us to sell equity or equity-related securities in the future at a time and on terms that we deem appropriate.
 The issuance of any shares of our common stock in the future also would, and equity-related securities could, dilute the percentage ownership interest held by shareholders prior to such issuance.